paintdotnet/PaintDotNet.Quantization/README.md

 ### 4) Exact palette size is not always achieved

 A problem with using the standard Octree quantization code is that the `Reduce()` method, on a per-node basis, is all or nothing.
-If you have reduced the tree down to 260 leaf nodes, and you're reducing a node that has 8 children, the color count will be reduced by 7.
+If you have reduced the octree down to 260 leaf nodes, and you're reducing a node that has 8 children, the color count will be reduced by 7.
 You'll end up with 253 colors instead of 256.
 This is *very* common in practice.

 I found a CodeProject article by someone who figured out a way to fix this: https://www.codeproject.com/Articles/109133/Octree-Color-Palette.
 Search for "Merging for Exact Colors Count".